Helen Hawkes | June 2020

 Supporting a multimillion-dollar rescue package

-Contrary to popular belief, Thompson maintains the majority of her musician clients have never had any contact with Centrelink and didn’t have a Customer Reference Number (CRN) to claim JobSeeker.
+Contrary to popular belief, Thompson says the majority of her musician clients have never had any contact with Centrelink and didn’t have a Customer Reference Number (CRN) to claim JobSeeker.

 “Many of my clients weren’t eligible because of their partner’s earnings,” she says.